Introducing the Shell

 but how do we go up?

-We could use an absolute path, e.g. cd /Users/nelle/swc-shell-novice/novice/shell
+We could use an absolute path, e.g. cd /Users/nelle/swc-shell-novice/novice/shell.

-but it’s almost always simpler to use cd ..
+but it’s almost always simpler to use cd .. to go up one level:

 $ pwd